gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 ## DoS with block GAS limit :ok_hand:

-Denial of service by stuffing the GAS Limit in a period of time, blocking the contract to operate.

-This attack is only possible on functions that can allow unlimited GAS.

-`batchClaim` being public and allowing theoretically infinite parameters can be used for such attack.

-EDIT : We are aware of this issue.
-This wouldn't cause real treat to the contract execution.
+This DoS wouldn't cause real treat to the contract execution.

-## Insufficient GAS grieffing
+## Insufficient GAS grieffing :ok_hand:

 Only possible when a proxy contract is used, it's not the case here.

-## Forcibly Sending Ether to a Contract
+## Forcibly Sending Ether to a Contract :ok_hand:

 This attack would have no effect on the contract.